mdjahidhasan009/NodeJs-Note/File_operations_and_stream/buffer_and_stream.md

 > A buffer is a temporary storage area in memory that holds data while it is being transferred from one place to
 > another.

 In Node.js, a Buffer is a global object that deals with raw binary data.
-It can be accessed in any module without requiring an import.
+It can be accessed in any module **without requiring an import**.
 A Buffer refers to a specific memory location and is used to store binary data efficiently.
-Unlike arrays, a Buffer is a fixed-size chunk of memory and is not resizable.
+Unlike arrays, a Buffer is a **fixed-size chunk of memory and is not resizable**.

 While Buffer and arrays share some similarities, a Buffer is not an array.
-Instead, it is a built-in class in Node.js specifically designed for handling binary and raw data.
+Instead, it is a **built-in class in Node.js** specifically designed for handling binary and raw data.
 Each integer in a Buffer represents a byte of memory, making it a highly efficient way to work with binary files, network packets, and other low-level data operations.

-Unlike arrays, which can store various data types, a Buffer can only hold binary data.
+Unlike arrays, which can store various data types, **a Buffer can only hold binary data**.
 This makes Buffer more efficient for handling raw memory operations.
 The `console.log()` function can be used to print the contents of a Buffer instance for debugging and inspection.

 Additionally, Node.js provides various methods to manipulate buffers, such as `Buffer.alloc()`, `Buffer.from()`, `buf.write()`, `buf.toString()`, and more, allowing developers to create, modify, and read binary data effectively.